clyso/chorus/service/standalone/README.md

 For installation options see main [README](../../README.md#installation).

-Install standalone binary or run from source with go:
+Install standalone binary or run from source with `go run`:
 ```shell
 % go run ./cmd/chorus
 _________ .__